Explanation of the benefits of the 6 most popular equine joint supplements

 Why use joint supplements?

-Glucosamine helps keep joints and cartilage lubricated, as well as stimulating the substances necessary for the formation of joint tissue, called glycosaminoglycans, key structural components of the cartilage that lines the joints.
+Glucosamine helps keep joints and cartilage lubricated.
+It also stimulates glycosaminoglycans, (the substance necessary for the formation of joint tissue.)
 This is important because as a horse’s body ages or is subjected to punishing riding disciplines, it may not produce a sufficient amount of glucosamine naturally.
-This can result in cartilage that loses its ability to act as a shock absorber in the joints.
+This can result in cartilage with a diminished ability to act as a shock absorber.
 The joints then become stiff and painful, resulting in a limited range of motion and even deformation.

-Glucosamine Sulfate is a combination of sulfur salts (40%) and Glucosamine.
+Glucosamine Sulphate is a combination of sulphur salts (40%) and Glucosamine.
 Glucosamine HCL is a purified version containing 98% pure, active glucosamine.
-Sulfur is a vital part of the synergistic approach to joint support.
+Sulphur works well with other components to enhance joint support.

-Chondroitin Sulfate works in conjunction with glucosamine to improve its effect.
-Chondroitin sulfate is a major constituent of cartilage, providing structure, holding water and nutrients, and allowing other molecules to move through cartilage which is an important property, as there is no blood supply to cartilage.
+It provides structure, holds water and nutrients, and allows other molecules to move through the cartilage.
+This is extremely important, as there is no blood supply to cartilage.

-In degenerative joint disease, such as osteoarthritis, there is a loss of chondroitin sulfate as the cartilage erodes.
-Chondroitin sulfate may support healing of bone, which is consistent with the fact that the majority of glycosaminoglycans found in bone consist of chondroitin sulfate, however, when administered as a supplement, the rate of absorption results for chondroitin sulfate are less than favorable due to its molecular size.
+In degenerative joint disease, such as osteoarthritis, there is a loss of chondroitin sulphate as the cartilage erodes.
+It’s important to remember that when administered as a supplement, the rate of absorption results for chondroitin sulphate can be low as it is a large molecule.

 Sodium Hyaluronic Acid (HA)

-Its structure is the simplest of all glycosaminoglycans and forms the backbone of proteoglycans.
-Hyaluronic acid is found in connective tissue and manufactured in the synovial membrane and by the chondrocytes.
-As a major component of synovial fluid it is also essential for proper nutrient delivery.
+Its structure is the simplest of all glycosaminoglycans and forms the backbone of proteoglycans (a form of protein.)
+It is found in the connective tissue and created in the synovial membrane by the chondrocytes (the only cells in cartilage.)
+It is essential for proper nutrient delivery.

-Sodium Hyaluronate, has a very large molecular structure (even larger than chondroitin) which leads to extremely poor oral absorption, therefore, the dosage levels on these HA products are far too low to provide the body with support to cartilage that is needed for healthy joint function.
+Sodium Hyaluronate, has a very large molecular structure (even larger than chondroitin) which leads to extremely poor oral absorption.
+This means the dosage levels of HA products can be far too low to provide the body with the support it needs.

-Methylsulfonylmethane (MSM) is naturally occurring organic sulphur that is found in grains and grasses.
-Organic sulphur is vital and concentrations within the body should be high, especially in older animals or horses and ponies undertaking strenuous or intense training programmes.
-MSM is necessary for the correct synthesis of amino acids, vitamins and chondroitin sulphates which are responsible for supporting joint lubrication.
-MSM also supplies bio available sulphur to various types of tissues within the body including: connective tissue, and the tissue needed to support healthy lungs, bone, blood, tendons, hooves and skin.
-Unfortunately MSM is destroyed by heating, long term storage, exposure to air, and during the feed manufacturing process.
-This can mean that horses and ponies who have limited access to grazing, or whose diet relies heavily on processed feeds, may be deficient in this vital compound.
+Methylsulphonylmethane (MSM) is a naturally occurring organic sulphur found in grains and grasses.
+The concentration of organic sulphur should be high, especially in older horses or ponies undertaking strenuous or intense training programmes.
+MSM is necessary for the correct synthesis of amino acids, vitamins and chondroitin sulphates.
+These are essential nutrients that help support joint lubrication.
+MSM also supplies bio-available sulphur to various types of tissues within the body.

-Perna Mussel, Shark Cartilage and other cartilage extracts contain a mixture of glycosaminoglycans (GAGs) and can vary in purity; however, they are not absorbed well.
+Perna Mussel, Shark Cartilage and other cartilage extracts contain a mixture of glycosaminoglycans (GAGs) and can vary in purity

 Joint & mobility supplements

-There are many joint supplements available which contain some or all of the above ingredients.
-Always check with your veterinarians, who can advice the most suitable product for your horses needs.
+There are many equine joint supplements available which contain some or all of the above ingredients.
+Always check with your veterinarian, who can advise the most suitable product for your horse’s needs.